Buying property in Germany?

 Finally, please note that we cover the price trends for next year in our pack about the property market in Germany.

 Sources and methodology: we combined forecast polls from Reuters with structural demand estimates from BBSR and regulator risk assessments from BaFin.
-We also incorporate our proprietary market modeling to stress-test scenarios.
+We also incorporate our proprietary market modeling to stress-test rate scenarios.

 Could property prices jump again in Germany as of 2026?